PostHog/posthog.com/contents/tutorials/framer-analytics.md

 ![Script](../images/tutorials/framer-analytics/script.png)

-Once you publish and go to your site, PostHog starts to autocapture events like pageviews, button clicks, and inputs for your site.
+Once you publish and go to your site, PostHog begins automatically capturing events like pageviews, button clicks, and form inputs on your site.

 ![Autocapture](../images/tutorials/framer-analytics/autocapture.png)